Quick Facts:

 Personality

 Peanut is such a sweet boy!
-He is very affectionate, loves to snuggle with you, and is ready to snuggle anywhere, anytime!
-He will be your new little inquisitive shadow– anywhere you go, he wants to come with and see what you’re doing!
+He is VERY affectionate!
+He is over the moon/overjoyed in the most pure and heartbreakingly sweet way to be your friend!
+He loves to snuggle with you, gives kisses/licks, and will be your new little happy, curious shadow– anywhere you go, he is happy to come with and see what you’re doing!
 In addition to his Olympic level cuddling, he is the perfect companion to sit on the couch, relax, and chill.

-But he also likes to do stuff!
-He likes leashed walks very much, as he likes to investigate the sights and smells and sounds of the outside world.
-He does have VERY short fur, so needs a good coat to wear when it’s cold out.
+Peanut loves other things too!
+He enjoys leashed walks very much, as he likes to investigate the sights and smells and sounds of the outside world (he does have very short fur, so needs a good coat to wear when it’s cold out).

 Cohabitation

-He’s been doing well with the other dogs in his foster home.
-He loves to zoom around with them, play tug-of-war with them, and do some fun, general doggy roughhousing.
-He does have some slight resource guarding with the other dogs when it comes to his favorite toys (no issues with people), so we are working on trading toys for treats and helping him feel better about sharing special toys with his doggy friends.
-He’s doing well!
+Peanut loves other dogs!
+In his foster home, he is living with 4 other dogs of various sizes and ages.
+He loves to zoom around with them, play tug-of-war with them, wrestle a bit, and just have them there, get to be part of a pack.
+In the first weeks in his foster home, he did a bit of resource guarding of favorite toys with the other dogs (no issues with people), but that has diminished greatly with positive training and getting comfortable with the other dogs.
 He loves to chew on squeaky toys and bones so you need to keep an eye on him to make sure he’s not chewing off and swallowing any pieces.

-When he sees the (slightly feral, unfriendly-to-dogs) cats in his foster home, he either totally ignores them, or he tries to get away from them.
+Peanut is respectful of cats!
+When he sees the slightly feral, unfriendly-to-dogs cats in his foster home, he either totally ignores them, or he tries to get away from them.
 They are intimidating cats though, so we guess that a nicer, dog-friendly cat might be a fine companion for him.

 Medical